Registration

 Prior Learning Assessment (PLA) Applicants – Applicant that are Internationally Educated MLTs, non-traditionally educated (e.g., BSc, MSc, PhD), or New graduates that completed their education over 24 months ago and have not challenged the approved entry to practice examination(s).
 See CAMLPR website for PLA process details; or

-Re-Entry to Practice – An applicant that has successfully written the approved Canadian entry to practice examination(s) but does not have the necessary Practice Hours to be eligible for a Practicing Licence.
+Re-Entry to Practice – An applicant that has successfully written the approved Canadian entry to practice examination(s) but does not have the necessary Practice Hours to be eligible for a practising Licence.

 NOTE: These applicants fall under the CMLPSK Policy for Re-Entry to Practice